 “With this, Vijayawada station now boasts of an innovative solar photovoltaic cover-over-platform (COP) having the highest capacity of 130 kWp across the Indian Railways network,” said a railway zone official.

-He said the BIPV solar roof with integrated solar panels without any galvanised sheets will act as a shelter for passengers, in addition to harnessing solar energy.
+He said the BIPV solar roof with integrated solar panels without any galvanized sheets will act as a shelter for passengers and harness solar energy.